What we do

 Sometimes the list of things to think about when buying a home can seem overwhelming.
 But as this may be one of the biggest purchases you’ll ever make, it’s important to be well informed before putting in an offer.

 Your new home is likely to be your most valuable asset.
-To protect it against damage or loss caused by natural disasters you need to purchase private insurance for your home that includes fire insurance (most policies do).This will give you automatic cover from EQC (EQCover) for your home, land and contents.
+To protect it against damage or loss caused by natural disasters you need to purchase private insurance for your home that includes fire insurance (most policies do).This will give you automatic cover from Toka Tū Ake EQC (EQCover) for your home and land (within limits).

 Your insurance has more information about EQCover, what to check with your private insurance, and how to work out what a rebuild might cost.